-Comparability: After all the data and calculations are checked, the final results are obtained.
+After all the data and calculations are checked, the final results are obtained.
 The District compares the results from the EI to SBVMWD's groundwater modeling program change in storage calculation.
 The programs cover nearly the same area with very similar input data.
 However, the basin boundaries and methods of calculations are different.
-If District results and SBVMWD's results are significantly different, more than 10%, the District and SBVMWD both review data and calculations. identify any errors, and verify the new EI results are comparable and accurate.
-The 2017 draft EI change in storage value of 20,933 AF was compared to SBVMWD's model which obtained a value of -21,154 AF.
-This differentiation was found to be caused by the quantity of wells used and the month from which the well reading was taken.
-SBVMWD used 79 wells to run the model and uses the deepest fall (October-December) well value available.
-The District uses considerably more wells to perform its calculation and for the past 5 years has been using the well depth value closest to the end of the year.
-In December of 2016 there was significantly more rainfall than the prior year which when combined with the State Water Project water spread at the end of the year caused well levels in certain areas to rise dramatically between October and December.
-When the District's calculation is preformed using SBVMWD's methodology of choosing the deepest well level for the fall period, a change in storage value of -15,098 AF is obtained, which is more comparable to SBVMWD's value.
+If District results and SBVMWD's results are significantly different, more than 10%, the District and SBVMWD both review data and calculations, identify any errors, and verify the new EI results are comparable and accurate.
+The 2021 EI change in storage value of -67,875 AF will be compared to SBVMWD's model once it is finalized.